CiscoDevNet/cjaas-widgets/CustomerJourney/README.md

 `@attr template-id`: (<i>String</i>) - Sets the data template to retrieve customer Profile in desired format.
 You can obtain this by running get All templates Api.
 You might need to get assistance to create a templateId initially.

+`@attr cad-variable-lookup`: (<i>String</i>) - Pass in a CAD Variable lookup value, which will fetch the defined value to that CAD Variable if it exists within the interactionData.

 #### Optional Properties
 `@attr customer`: (<i>String</i>) - Customer ID used for Journey lookup. (<i>PS: This is an alternative to InteractionData.
 InteractionData always overrides customer attribute.</i>)